 Setting Bathroom Boundaries

 Our findings suggest that many supposedly "gross" bathroom behaviours are actually quite common.
 Moreover, many people feel closer to their partners once pretences fade and grooming becomes collaborative.
 Sure, some behaviours are widely viewed as unacceptable: If you ask for your partner to assist in wiping, don't expect their willing cooperation.
 Generally, however, our data demonstrates that couples have widely differing degrees of comfort about sharing personal hygiene with each other.
 What some view as revolting, others regard as pragmatic.

 In light of the diverse attitudes and habits we've uncovered, communication between partners seems essential to sharing the bathroom successfully.
 It's unwise to simply assume that you're on the same page, lest you unwittingly annoy or offend someone you love.
 Even if you've cohabitated for some time already, a frank conversation could clarify your respective preferences – and spare your relationship unnecessary resentment.

 No matter how you choose to share your bathroom, you deserve to do so in a beautiful setting.
 QS Supplies offers an amazing selection of bathroom fittings, including bathroom vanity, shower enclosures, bathroom furniture, and accessories, all at unmatched prices.
 We ship directly to your door, saving you the hassle and expense of arranging transportation.
-From elegant baths and basins to showers, mirrors and more, we have all the products you need to make your bathroom look its best.
+From elegant baths and basins to showers, mirrors, bathroom taps and more, we have all the products you need to make your bathroom look its best.

 We surveyed 1,025 Europeans and Americans using Clickworker and Amazon Mechanical Turk.
 581 respondents were male, 551 respondents were female and two respondents did not identify as male or female.
 Our respondents ranged in age from 18 to 78 with an average age of approximately 35.